FDNY firefighter from Long Island dies at 58

 Uniformed Firefighters Association president Gerard Fitzgerald in a statement after Tilearcio’s death called him “undoubtedly one of New York City’s bravest.”

-Tilearcio made about a half-dozen trips in 2014 and 2015 to Washington, D.C. to advocate for renewal of the Zadroga Act, which funds medical care for first responders stricken by illnesses connected to 9/11.
+Tilearcio made about a half-dozen trips over the years to Washington, D.C. to advocate for renewal of the Zadroga Act, which funds medical care for first responders stricken by illnesses connected to 9/11.
 The act was later extended to 2090, essentially covering all those affected.

 “He went and supported his fellow firefighters,” said Tina Tilearcio.
 “Some of them were in bed and sick and couldn’t get up and go.”